valentingarnier/valentingarnier.github.io/index.md

 We can observe a link between patterns and continents, so we now try to use Machine Learning techniques to predict the desired result.

 Predicting at random between 3 continents would yield a score of 33%.
 We use a neural network to predict home area based on the number of trips and the distance traveled and we obtain an accuracy of 80.4%.
 This implies that predicting the continent where a user lives is possible using travel patterns over a year.
-This is very encouraging because with enough data representing the 3 main continents, our model can definitely predict in which continent a user lives based on his travel patterns.
 With more balanced data, it may even be possible to predict a user’s home country based on his flight patterns!

 ## Conclusion